-Because fresh water is so critical to human life, trans-boundary freshwater management is a major issue in environmental stewardship.
+Because freshwater is so critical to human life, transboundary freshwater management is a significant issue in environmental stewardship.
 Environmental impact studies and the principle of the no-harm rule enshrined in the Rio and Stockholm declarations are expected when dealing with freshwater natural resources.

 UNEP Principles on Conservation and Harmonious Utilization of Natural Resources Shared by Two or More States

-The importance of the issues, coupled with the potential for international conflict led to the UN to develop draft principles for the exploitation and management of shared resources.
+The importance of the issues, coupled with the potential for international conflict, led the UN to develop draft principles for exploiting and managing shared resources.
 It is expected that states will:

 - Cooperate to mitigate and eliminate environmental impacts

 - Require that environmental impacts be studied before projects are undertaken

 - Countries are encouraged to develop appropriate bilateral or multilateral treaties to secure proper conduct

 - Requires good faith in the sharing of information, including emergencies

 - Take into account the needs and development interests of developing countries

 The primary issues arise from the competing interest of upstream and downstream users of the water flow.
 Under PSNR and territorial sovereignty principles, states enjoy absolute control over resources within their territory, regardless of the effects it may have downstream.
 This is known as the Harmon doctrine – and is not well supported anymore in international law.